-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

-Fringe-leaf wild petunia’s multi-branched stem may reach a height of 2 ft. but is usually less than a foot tall.
+Fringe-leaf Wild Petunia’s multi-branched stem may reach a height of 2 ft. but is usually less than a foot tall.
 The short internodes give the plant a compact, leafy, bushy appearance.
 Its showy flowers are petunia shaped and vary in color from lavender to purple.

-Flowers Bisexual Size Notes:
+Breeding System: Flowers Bisexual

-Flower: Flowers 3-7 cm long Fruit: Capsule
+Flower: Flowers 3-7 cm long.

-brownish to 15 mm Size Class:
+Fruit: Capsule brownish to 15 mm.

 Bloom InformationBloom Color: Purple